0 Items in Your Cart

 The computer industry is closely linked to the telephone industry.
 Although telephone lines allow for the delivery and integration of many services provided by computers via the Internet, cable providers have largely replaced telephone providers in this area, offering broadband connections via modems.
 Telephone companies, such as AT&T and Verizon, though, are the main providers of wi-fi data signals that support smartphones, tablets, and other mobile computing devices.

-New players in the telecommunications industry are companies specializing in voice over Internet protocol (VoIP) services.
+Recent additions to the telecommunications industry are companies specializing in voice over Internet protocol (VoIP) services.
 These include Skype and Vonage.
 These services allow users to make phone calls from computing devices via the Internet without a direct landline or cellular connection, though some form of Internet connection is required.
 These provide an inexpensive or sometimes free alternative to traditional telephone services.